Le Bouquet Africain

-Le Bouquet Africain is an audiovisual offer with 27 TV channels launched by Thema on the French market in September 2008 in a preview with the French telecommunications operator Neuf.
+Le Bouquet Africain is an audiovisual offer with 36 TV channels launched by Thema on the French market in September 2008 in a soft launch with the French telecommunications operator Neuf.
 As of 2009 some cable and ADSL operators have also offered this bouquet to their subscribers.
-It is mainly intended in particular for the population originating in sub-Saharan Africa.
+It is mainly intended in particular for the population originating in French-speaking countries in sub-Saharan Africa.